TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 directory.
 So, in order to allow object creation, there must be a role that allows `putobject` access on the directory.

-#### Manta Jobs

-Job creation and listing access is checked by getting role tags from your `~~/jobs` directory.

-When you create a job, all the context from the job creation request is saved and used when making Manta requests from within the job.
-Roles that were active when the job was created will be used as the active roles for requests in a job.
-The same roles will be used to check for `getobject` access for job inputs.

-This also means that objects and directories created during a job are tagged with the same roles that were active at job creation.
-This includes objects and directories under `~~/jobs/<uuid>/stor` like intermediate objects (TODO MANTA-2173).

-An additional piece of context `fromjob` (boolean) is also added to those requests.

 ## Examples

 ### Making a Request